provectus/kafka-ui/configuration/configuration/dynamic-configuration.md

 after startup.

-When dynamic config feature is enabled you will see additional buttons that will take you to "Wizard" for editing existing cluster configuration and adding new clusters:
+When dynamic config feature is enabled you will see additional buttons that will take you to "Wizard" for editing existing cluster configuration or adding new clusters:

 <img src="/configuration/configuration/dynamic-configuration-main-page.png" alt="Dynamic config main page" style="height: 300px; width:681px;"/>